davidhintelmann/NLP/README.md

 PRAW can be used to create chat bots on reddit or just to scrap data from it to gain insights into online social media.
 I will use to [Scapy](https://scapy.readthedocs.io/en/latest/introduction.html) to then perform natural language processing since this python library already have pretain models for this task.

-We will try to create an algorithm to detect online harassment, and in particular to flag if a comment has a high likihood of contain hate speech.
+We will try to create an algorithm to detect online harassment, and in particular to flag if a comment has a high likihood of containing hate speech.

 # Import Libraries